The Maven Meter: MGM Cotai Casino & Hotel

 LOL at the reminder on the website that guests aren’t encouraged to wear their bathrobes, swimwear or slippers in the restaurant.
 Shouldn’t that go without saying?

 Grill 58 – According to the MGM website the chef, Mauro Colagreco, has two Michelin stars.
 I’m assuming that’s from his restaurant in France named Mirazur which was ranked #3 in the world by the World’s Best 50 Restaurants in 2018.
-That’s all fine and nice but a chef can’t be in two kitchens at once, so take those stars (and Grill 58) with a grain of salt.
+That’s all fine and nice, but a chef can’t be in two kitchens at once, so take those stars (and Grill 58 as well) with a grain of salt.